2013 Mediation Week October 13 - 19

 Over the last few decades the field of alternative dispute resolution has grown tremendously.
 The recognition that not all cases are well suited for the adversarial process and that there are multiple paths to justice is increasingly shared by attorneys, judges, and the public.
-The Dispute Resolution Section's Mediation Week initiative is a celebration of the strides we have made in institutionalizing mediation as one of several appropriate dispute resolution processes.
+The ABA Mediation Week initiative is a celebration of the strides we have made in institutionalizing mediation as one of several appropriate dispute resolution processes.
+ABA Mediation Week will be held during the week of October 13-19, 2013 this year.

 JOIN THE COMMITTEE LINKEDIN GROUP